shinelikeasmile/nand2game/README.md

-# nand2tetris
+# nand2game
-a project-centered course on coursera
+building a basic computer from first principles